-Mr Cobbold's baliff, who was a regular church worshipper, took an extreemly poor view of these characters maligning both him and his womenfolk as they walked home from church on Sunday and after a couple of complaints the license at the Waddling Duck was withdrawn and never restored, and the property was then restored to a private dwelling.
+Mr Cobbold's bialiff, who was a regular church worshipper, took an extremly poor view of these characters maligning both him and his womenfolk as they walked home from church on Sunday and after a couple of complaints the license at the Waddling Duck was withdrawn and never restored, and the property was then restored to a private dwelling.

 Many thanks to Wally Reeve who recounted this tale and for a while also lived in the building - the story was also reproduced in the Kesgrave & Rushmere Community News (Dec 2009).